 If you have not yet done so, please use our online consultation services request form to contact us, describe to us your research study, and schedule a brief phone call so you can bring us up to speed.

 If you do not yet have an eProtocol, you will need to create one.
-If you have an already approved eProtocol, you will need to submit a modification to add a Data Privacy Attestation.
+If you already have an approved eProtocol, you will need to submit a Modification to add a Data Privacy Attestation.